-The Society for Human Resource Management (SHRM) defines the HRIS Analyst role as primarily focused on projects/process improvement, production support, and reporting/query running with system maintenance, training, and individual development as supplemental responsibilities.
+The HRIS Analyst role is primarily focused on projects/process improvement, production support, and reporting/query running with system maintenance, training, and individual development as supplemental responsibilities.
 While an IT job at its core, the HRIS Analyst position also requires broad knowledge of HR operations and regulations, as they are called upon to create customized solutions based on an HR department’s specific needs.
 Keeping data secure is also a key duty since much of the system information is confidential and it is up to the HRIS Analyst to ensure access parameters are properly defined.

 A Bachelor’s degree is almost always required, with Master’s degrees preferred for higher-level roles such as Senior HRIS Analyst.
 These professionals should also possess the following capabilities:

 PayScale reports that HRIS Analysts can expect to make ~$62K per year.
 According to the Bureau of Labor Statistics 2012 Occupational Outlook Handbook, the Computer Systems Analyst role is predicted to grow 25% by 2022.
 HRIS Analysts may expect similar potential.

 Find the iHire niche community that's right for you.